selforganising/foundersandcoders/_includes/faq.md

 Quite possibly.
 A number of our graduates have worked on freelance projects with us before moving on to other things.

 **I want to work on my own startup idea after the course.
 Can you help?**
-Through the course, through our alumni network, and through the wider [Collective](http://camdencollective.co.uk/) community, we offer access to a wider startup community in Camden.
+Through the course, through our alumni network, and through the wider [Collective](http://camdencollective.co.uk/) community, you have access to a big startup community in Camden.

 **I want to find employment as a web developer after the course.
 Can you help?**
 We have a small roster of employers who have already given jobs to our graduates and are accepting applications for internships from our students.